By Mary-Anne Vetterling, PhD.

-Abbreviations are those used in the Modern Language Association's Annual Bibliography.
+NEW in 2013: For an in-print (book and e-book) version of this bibliography, go to http://www.lulu.com and search under "Vetterling".
 Titles preceded by a red ball have NOT been personally verified by the author.
 Copyright © Mary-Anne Vetterling, Regis College, Weston, MA 02493.

-In addition, here is a list of EDITIONS, 0F THE LBA IN ORDER OF PUBLICATION followed by a list of COMPUTER EDITIONS Plus, we have included a list of BAD REFERENCES (verified as incorrect) and a list of CONTRIBUTORS to this work.
+In addition, here is a list of EDITIONS, 0F THE LBA IN ORDER OF PUBLICATION followed by a list of COMPUTER EDITIONS Plus, you will find a list of incorrect references on the same page as a list of BAD REFERENCES & CONTRIBUTORS to this work.

 Click here to see the official Regis College Homepage.
 After browsing through the various links included on this page feel free to scroll to the bottom of this page where you can find a copy of the bibliography for the Libro de buen amor, listed alphabetically by letter, or return to the same listing, also available above.

 Pictures and their comments in English are (mostly) by William T. Vetterling, who is also responsible for the computer expertise behind the creation of this homepage.
 Comments in Spanish and the bibliography are by Mary-Anne Vetterling, Professor of Spanish at Regis College in Weston, MA, USA.